saravananpsg/udacity-deep-reinforcement-learning/p3_collab-compet/README.md

  (5) The model weights can be used to load the agent and test the agent for Tennis Environment.

 ### Training Results

 The agent was able to solve the environment by achieving score average score of +0.5 (over 100consecutive episodes, after taking the maximum over both agents)

 ![Trained Agent][image2]

 ## Testing the agent

 1. Load the weights from the trained model repository under /model/best_actor_x.pth (x=0,1)
-2. Run the test function to test the trained agent for the reward scores

-### steps:

-(1) Load actor weights:

 ```
 agent_0.actor_local.load_state_dict(torch.load('models/best_actor_0.pth'))

 ```
-(2) Run the test function:
+2. Run the test function to test the trained agent for the reward scores

 ```
 scores, avgs = test()